-Defence Budget Up Over 6% at Rs 2.74 Lakh Crore In 2017-18 - NDTV
+Defence Budget Up Over 6% At Rs 2.74 Lakh Crore In 2017-18 - NDTV

+Budget documents show that revised capital budget for this fiscal year is Rs 71,700 crores, but it is not clear whether the Defence Ministry was unable to spend the remaining amount (Rs 6,886 crore) or whether any savings were done.

+The defence outlay amounted to 12.77 per cent of the total budget.

-New Delhi: The overall defence budget today saw an increase of a marginal 6.2 per cent for the next fiscal at Rs 2.74 lakh crore from the current Rs 2.58 lakh crore, with the capital outlay to cover the modernisation programmes getting a hike of 10.05 per cent.
+New Delhi: Overall defence budget saw a 6.2 per cent increase for the next fiscal year at Rs 2.74 lakh crore from the current Rs 2.58 lakh crore, with the capital outlay to cover the modernisation programmes getting a hike of 10.05 per cent.

+The defence outlay amounted to 12.77 per cent of the total budget.

-The capital outlay for the three defence services for the purchase of new equipment, weapons, aircraft, warships and other military vehicles stood at Rs 86,488 crore for 2016-17 as compared to Rs 78,586 crore for this fiscal.
+The capital outlay for the three defence services for the purchase of new equipment, weapons, aircraft, warships and other military vehicles stood at Rs 86,488 crore for 2016-17 as compared to Rs 78,586 crore for this fiscal year.

-The money allocated for defence pensions was Rs 85,737 crore as compared to revised estimate of Rs 85,624 crore this fiscal.
+The money allocated for defence pensions was Rs 85,737 crore as compared to revised estimate of Rs 85,624 crore this fiscal year.

 "Rs 2,74,114 crore is allocated for defence expenditure, excluding pension.
-This includes Rs 86,000 crores for defence capital," Finance Minister Arun Jaitley said while presenting the Union Budget.
+This includes Rs 86,000 crores for defence capital," Finance Minister Arun Jaitley said while presenting the Union Budget 2017-18 in Parliament on Wednesday.

 "The increased allocation towards capital expenditure in defence budget is a welcome move.
 It shows the government's commitment towards indigenisation.
 The increased spend by the government on capex will lead to trickle down effect and more work for SMEs.
 It will further help in defence and fleet modernisation.
 It will also boost Make in India in defence," Puneet Kaura, MD and CEO Samtel Avionics said.